Choi Sun-ho

-Choi Sun-ho (also Choi Seon-ho, 최선호; born June 24, 1977) is a South Korean judoka, who played for the middleweight category.
+Choi Sun-ho (born June 24, 1977) is a South Korean judoka, who played for the middleweight category.
 He won a total of three medals (gold, silver, and bronze) in his division at the Asian Judo Championships (2003 and 2008 in Jeju City, and 2007 in Kuwait City, Kuwait).

 Choi represented South Korea at the 2008 Summer Olympics in Beijing, where he competed in the men's middleweight class (90 kg).
-He lost the first preliminary round match to Egypt's Hesham Mesbah by a koka and a superiority decision,.
+He lost the first preliminary round match to Egypt's Hesham Mesbah by a koka and a superiority decision.